Douglas Stuart MacMillan of Buckingham passed away peacefully at home on July 14, 2019 with his family by his side. He was 78.

 - Belgrade Lakes Association (137 Main St, Belgrade Lakes, ME 04918 (207) 512-5150)

 - St Jude's Children's Research Hospital

-To plant a memorial tree in honor of Douglas S. MacMillan, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Douglas S. MacMillan, please visit our Heartfelt Sympathies Store.